 Three years later, Faust's rebellion has spread to different parts of the country of Ialnem and Faust now resides in the country's capital of Ionmur planning the revolution through nonviolent means.

-Sign up and get to read the newest scenes a day before everyone else!
+Sign up and get to read the newest scenes before everyone else!